wesaphzt/privatelocation/README.md

 - Set phone location
 - Favorite locations
 - Go to location from coordinates
+- Option to change to random location every x minutes
 - Notification when location is set
 - Find current location